lifeBalance/solita/README/my-notes.md

 * The datasets were mounted as volumes so they were accessible once the containers were launched.

 * Importing them into the database required a bit of Unix ingenuity to get rid of the CSV header (with ``tail``) and filter short journeys (with ``awk``).
 I had to use ``mongoimport``, because when I tried with a script, the setup seemed to choke with the amount of data that was written (crashed after successfully saving about half a million documents).
 I was using streams and mongoose schemas for validation.
 Not sure if it was the runtime (after all Node.js is almost a browser) or my script.
 Luckily for such datasets, a native tool like ``mongoimport`` was relatively fast, and learned a few interesting flags (creating my own header in a separate file, adding types to validate data, etc)

+## Caveats
+The single station page feels a bit laggy.
+It may be because I'm making three DB queries for the same request?
+To be honest, this was my 1st project using MongoDB, so I'd be grateful with the proper and faster way of accomplishing the result.